-Anush Hansen, MA, MS, LPC-c, CCC
+Anush Hansen, MA, MPH, LPC, CCC

-Even with careful plans in place, your life path may wind up being a meandering road full of unexpected choices and detours, rather than a straight, predictable line.
+Even with careful plans in place, your life path may wind up being a meandering road full of unexpected challenges, choices, and detours, rather than a straight, predictable line.

 I’ve been there and I get it!
 I get that life can be complicated and messy, and that sometimes we have to wait for, and we get off track from, what we want for ourselves.

 A little bit about my own path...

 I knew I was naturally empathetic, a good listener, and cared deeply about helping others succeed.
 I went back to school to get my counseling degree, with the intention of diving in and becoming a full-time counselor upon graduation.
 I worked as a counselor in college and community mental health settings, and I seemed to be on track.

-However, life had other plans for me.
-I was overwhelmed with and anxious about how to manage all my competing life roles and responsibilities while starting a new career in counseling.
+I was overwhelmed about how to manage all my competing life roles and responsibilities while also starting a new career in counseling.
+Anxiety and self-doubt crept in.
 Despite knowing there was more out there for me and that I was settling for something I didn’t really want, I retreated back to my research job because it was familiar, flexible, secure, and predictable.
 This worked okay for a few years and was what I needed to do at the time.

 When it came down to it, I was pretty miserable.

 This impacted the kind of mother, spouse, daughter, and sibling I was.
-It affected my physical and emotional health.
-It made me question my self-worth.
-Deep down, I knew I had to make a change.
+It significantly affected my physical and emotional health and made me question my self-worth.

 I’m no longer forcing myself to fit into a career that isn’t right for me.
-I feel proud and excited about the work I'm doing, and look forward to going into work each day.
+I feel proud and excited about what I'm doing, and look forward to going into work each day.
 I'm a better parent and spouse because of it.
 I have the energy to take care of myself, and have healthier boundaries between my career and the rest of my life.
 I have rediscovered the things about myself that make me…me.

 I share my story here because I want you to know that I get it.
 I really do.